 I joined the OU in April 2018, having worked previously at the Universities of Leicester, Essex and Portsmouth.
 I have a BSc and a PhD from UMIST.
-I am co-editor of Culture and Organization and an Associate Editor for journals including Organization and Gender, Work and Organization.
 In my spare time I follow the band British Sea Power doggedly around the country, watch far too much Netflix and reality TV and read anything and everything as long as it's fiction.
 I am also a lifelong Newcastle United fan, which means I spend every football season crossing my fingers.

 My research interests fall into two broad categories.
 First is the intersections between the body, sexuality, gender, emotions, identity, organizing and organizations, including publications on menopause transition and women’s economic participation and methodological considerations in organization studies deploying queer theory.
 The second is academic practices in organization studies research, including publications on research ethics and peer review.